tkr22777/teaching-kg-574/03_backbones_segmentation.md

 **Why Do We Need a Backbone?**

 - **Scalability**: Without a backbone, connecting 10 network segments would require 45 individual links (each segment connected to every other).
 With a backbone, you only need 10 links (each segment connects once to the backbone).
-- **Performance**: Dedicated high-capacity links (10G+) handle inter-segment traffic efficiently, rather than overloading distribution switches with transit traffic.
+- **Performance**: Dedicated high-capacity links (10G+) handle inter-segment traffic efficiently, rather than overloading distribution routers with transit traffic.
 - **Cost Efficiency**: Fewer total links and centralized high-speed equipment is more economical than multiple point-to-point connections.
 - **Traffic Engineering**: All inter-segment traffic flows through known paths, making it easier to monitor, control, and optimize network performance.